sbgn/sbgn.github.io/pages/what_is_sbgn.md

 <a href="http://www.reactome.org">Reactome</a> (...), <br>
 <a href="https://www.ebi.ac.uk/biomodels-main/path2models">Path2Models*</a> (...), <br>

-### Modeling software tools that draw PD diagrams and export/import SBGN
+### Modeling software that draw PD diagrams and export/import SBGN
 <a href="http://www.celldesigner.org/">CellDesigner</a>   (...), <br>
 <a href="http://www.biouml.org/">BioUML</a>